Essential open book foliation and fractional Dehn twist coefficient: Estimates of fractional Dehn twist coefficient from open book foliation

 \subsection{Estimates of $c(\phi, C)$}

-To estimate the fractional Dehn twist coefficient of a monodromy, the notion of strong essentiality (Definition~\ref{def:str-ess}) plays an important role.
+To estimate the FDTC of a monodromy the notion of strong essentiality (Definition~\ref{def of essential}) plays an important role.
 Lemma~\ref{lemma:estimate}, a special case of Theorem~\ref{theorem:estimate}, gives a simple but still useful estimate.
-The proof shows a basic idea how the fractional Dehn twist coefficient and the open book foliation are related to each other.
+The proof shows how the FDTC and an open book foliation are related.